-Monitoring of members in the new settings will be conducted by the Service Coordinator of the individual member.
+Monitoring of members in the new settings will be conducted by the Case Manager of the individual member.

-- 1. Within the first 3 business days after the transition, the service coordinator will do a physical face to face visit to the new setting, using the review tool for Service Coordinators (Appendix O). - 2.
-A second face to face physical visit will be conducted within 30 days of the first visit by the Service Coordinator. - 3.
-A third face to face physical visit will be conducted within 60 days of the second visit by the Service Coordinator. - 4.
-Subsequently Service Coordinators will resume the normal 30 day residential reviews and/or the 60 day non-residential reviews. - 5.
-In the event that there are any problems found at any time, the service coordinator should notify BMS, State Transition Plan Program Manager I at 304-356-4869 and also notify his/her immediate supervisor.
-The service coordinator monitors but does not enforce.
+- 1. Within the first 3 business days after the transition, the case manager will do a physical face to face visit to the new setting, using the review tool for Case Managers (Appendix O). - 2.
+A second face to face physical visit will be conducted within 30 days of the first visit by the Case Manager. - 3.
+A third face to face physical visit will be conducted within 60 days of the second visit by the Case Manager.

+- 4. Subsequently Case Managers will resume the normal 30-day residential reviews and/or the 60-day non-residential reviews. - 5.
+If there are any problems found at any time, the Case Manager should notify BMS, State Transition Plan Program Manager I at 304-356-4869 and also notify his/her immediate supervisor.
+The case manager but does not enforce.